 The CMA faculty are involved in teaching in Post Graduate Programme, Post Graduate Programme in Food & Agribusiness Management and doctoral level Fellow Programme in Management with specialization in Food & Agribusiness.
 The Centre also conducts short duration Executive Education Programmes (EEPs) in the areas of agricultural input marketing, contract farming and rural marketing for industry leaders and managers, policy planners and other stakeholders in food and agribusiness sector.
 CMA provides consultancy services to public, private, cooperative, voluntary and international organizations.

-Post Graduate Programme in Food & Agri-Business Management (PGP-FABM)
+Post Graduate Programme in Food & Agri-Business Management (MBA-FABM)

 Armed Forces Programme (AFP)

 Primary Faculty Members

 Prof. Hari K. Nagarajan <email@example.com>

 Prof. Sukhpal Singh <email@example.com>

 Prof. Poornima Varma <firstname.lastname@example.org> (Chairperson, CMA)